demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Dev1A3-BetterVehicleControls/README.md

 This mod simply modifies the controls of the Company Cruiser to make it more user friendly:

-- W: Forwards
+- Walk forward (W): Forwards
-- S: Backwards
+- Walk back (S): Backwards
-- Spacebar: Brake
+- Jump (Space): Brake

+It also includes wheel automatic re-centering and more...
+Check the configuration section below to see all the things you can customise!

 ### Configuration

-The mod has some configuration options including:
+The mod has a bunch of configuration options:

 - Toggle for whether the gear automatically switches between drive & reverse when pressing the forward/backwards buttons.
 - Toggle for whether the gear automatically switches to drive/reverse from parked.
 - Toggle for whether the gear automatically switches to parked when the key is taken from the ignition.
 - Toggle for whether the wheel should automatically re-center when the left/right buttons aren't pressed.
+- Toggle for whether the mouse scroll wheel changes gears.
 - Toggle for whether vanilla controls are enabled.
 - Ability to change the success chance of the ignition.